VictorShap/Dormitory_NextjsApp/README.md

 py -m pip install djangorestframework py -m pip install psycopg2 py -m pip install schedule</code>
-2. Make sure that Node.js and npm are installed
+2. Make sure that Node.js and npm are installed(v20.14.0)

 <h2>Once you have completed the prerequisite steps, you can proceed to launch the application</h2>